gordonkwokkwok/Little-Lemon/README.md

 - Set up the table booking API
 - Add the registration page (Djoser)
 - Secure the table booking API
+- Adding unit tests
+- Testing the API using Insomnia

 # Prerequisite